yeya24/backfiller/README.md

 # rule-backfill

-A cli tool to do retroactive recording rule evaluation.
+A practice-purposed cli tool to do retroactive recording rule evaluation for Prometheus.

 Aims to fix issue https://github.com/prometheus/prometheus/issues/11.